 Put-away techniques can be assembled and executed with various parameters and results, and they might have any mix of info, yield, and data/yield parameters.

 So how are you learning from this post 20+ top SQL interview questions and answers?

 8- What is the Difference between Function and Stored Procedure?

-Systems can have include, yield parameters for it though capacities can have just data parameters.
+Systems can include, yield parameters for it though capacities can have just data parameters.

-Methodology permits select and additionally DML(INSERT/UPDATE/DELETE) articulations in it while capacity permits just select explanation in it.
+The methodology permits selection and additional DML(INSERT/UPDATE/DELETE) articulations in it while capacity permits just select explanations in it.

 Capacities can be called from technique while strategies can’t be called from capacity.

-Put away Procedures can’t be utilized as a part of the SQL articulations anyplace in the WHERE/HAVING/SELECT.
+Put-away Procedures can’t be utilized as a part of the SQL articulations placed in the WHERE/HAVING/SELECT.
 Capacities are utilized as a part of the SQL explanations anyplace in the WHERE/HAVING/SELECT

 8- What is the STUFF function and how does it differ from the REPLACE function?